SsilensioCrafter/EliteLogs/README.md

 ---

 ## ✨ Features
-- Logs everything an admin could dream of (except your bad decisions).
-- Per-player folders so you can stalk… I mean **monitor** responsibly.
-- Modules you can toggle, because freedom is cool.
+- Comprehensive logging: chat, commands, economy, combat, inventory, info, stats, console, sessions, warnings, errors, and more.
+- Per-player logs with dedicated folders (`logs/<module>/players/<uuid>`) and session histories (`logs/players/<playerName>/sessions`).
+- Global daily logs (`logs/<module>/global-YYYY-MM-DD.log`) for quick server-wide insights.
+- Configurable modules — enable or disable exactly what you need via `config.yml`.
+- Session reports for both server and players, stored separately for better tracking.
+- Discord integration: send errors, warnings, sessions, and watchdog alerts directly to your channel.
+- Inspector, metrics, suppressor, and watchdog subsystems included out of the box.
+- Legacy mode available for flat player log files, if you miss the old days.
-- Built with more caffeine than code.
+- Written with more caffeine than code — but stable enough to trust your server with.

 ---

 ## 🗺️ Roadmap
-- [ ] Add Warn & Reports logging
+- [x] Add Warn & Reports logging
 - [ ] Database support
 - [ ] Fancy web panel (because who doesn’t love dashboards)
 - [ ] Maybe AI log summarizer (so ChatGPT can tell you who’s sus)